 4. Use video to educate clients and prospects.

 The beauty of online video is that you don’t have to stick to a certain length for it to be effective.
-You can use long form video showcase your expertise in a given topic.
+You can use a long-form video to showcase your expertise in a given topic.
 No one does this better than HubSpot.
 Their YouTube channel had more than 1200 videos available—for free—at the time we wrote this piece.

 HubSpot’s videos vary in length from very short branding-type spots to ninety minute livestreams of events (and everything in between.)